tentone/potree-core/README.md

 # Potree Core

  - This project is based on Potree V1.6.
- - Potree is a project created by Markus Schütz i have only adapted some of its components.
+ - Potree is a web based pouint cloud visualizer project created by Markus Schütz.
- - Some elements were removed from the library
- 	- PotreeViewer
- 	- Controls, Input, GUI, Tools
- 	- Anotations, Actions, ProfileRequest
- 	- Potree.startQuery, Potree.endQuery and Potree.resolveQueries
- 	- Potree.timerQueries
- 	- Potree.MOUSE, Potree.CameraMode
- 	- PotreeRenderer, RepRenderer, Potree.Renderer
-	- JQuery, TWEEN and Proj4 dependencies
+ - This project contains only the main parts of the potree project adapted to be more easily used as a independent library (I have only adapted code from the original repository).

- - Point clouds are automatically updated, frustum culling is used to avoid unecessary updates.
+ - Point clouds are automatically updated, frustum culling is used to avoid unnecessary updates.
+ - Support for pointclouds from LAS, LAZ, Binary files and Grehound server.

 ### How to use
- - Download the custom potree build from the build folder
+ - Download the custom potree build from the build folder.
- - Include it alonside the worker folder in your project
+ - Include it alonside the worker folder in your project (can be found on the source folder).
- - Download threejs from github repository
+ - Download threejs from github repository.
     - https://github.com/mrdoob/three.js/tree/dev/build
- - The build provided its not a module, its a bundle, it requires ES6 feature level support
+ - The build is a ES module, that can be imported to other projects, it assumes the existence of THREE namespace for threejs dependencies.

 ### Demo
  - Live demo at https://tentone.github.io/potree-core/

  ![alt text](https://raw.githubusercontent.com/tentone/potree-core/master/data/lion_takanawa_laz/lion_takanawa.png)

 ### Example
  - Bellow its a fully functional example of how to use this wrapper to load potree point clouds to a THREE.js project